girmaD/Eat-Da-Burger/README.md

 ## Description
-  This is a burger logger appilication built with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
+  This is a burger logger full stack appilication built with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
+It also utilized Bootstrap to style the frontend in addition to the limited custome css used.
 It follows the MVC design pattern; uses Node and MySQL to query and route data in the app, and Handlebars to generate your HTML.

 ## Table Of Contents
 * [Installation Instructions](#Installation-Instructions)